citp/privacy-policy-historical/s/st/str/streetprices.com.md

-> *The following text is extracted and transformed from the streetprices.com privacy policy that was archived on 2007-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071206155712id_/http%3A//www.streetprices.com/Info/Privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the streetprices.com privacy policy that was archived on 2008-05-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080502130101id_/http%3A//www.streetprices.com/Info/Privacy.html) for the most accurate reproduction.*

-# Privacy Policy - StreetPrices.com
+# Privacy Policy

-## StreetPrices.com Privacy Policy

 StreetPrices.com, and its advertisers and affiliates are deeply committed to protecting the privacy of Internet users.
 Below is information outlining our continued support for the responsible management of consumer information.